 CMHC is the biggest mortgage insurance provider and is actually a crown corporation, even though it is operated as a private company.
 As such, CMHC is governed by a federal Board of Directors which manages how CMHC conducts its business in accordance with federal law.
 Given its commonality, CHMC is typically the term used for mortgage default insurance.

-The other two mortgage insurers are private companies, each of which determines their own set of rules regarding the types of mortgages that they agree to insure and the requirements for such mortgages.
+The other two mortgage insurers are private companies, each of which determines its own set of rules regarding the types of mortgages that they agree to insure and the requirements for such mortgages.

 These entities provide the same type of services, which is why it doesn’t really matter much which insurance provider to go with.
 Having said that, you probably won’t be given a choice of which provider to use anyway.
 In fact, you likely won’t even know which provider is supplying your insurance unless you specifically inquire about it.